intersel/iFSM/README.md

     	ex : this.trigger('aEventName')
   - if a delayed event is sent again before a previous one was processed, the previous event is cancelled and the new one re-started
   - a 'start' event is always triggered when the FSM is started with InitManager
+  - when the machine starts and sets the 'options.initState' to be the initial state, 'enterState' is not triggered.
+This event may be triggered manually when 'start' event is received (see 'propagate_event')

 SubMachine
 ==========